Saturday, 16 April 2011

 Tycho was skilled in mathematics and instrument making, crucial for his astronomical work.

-In the fall of 1572, Tycho Brahe, a fellow who wasn't exactly known for throwing stargazing ragers, was out doing his usual thing – meticulously poking holes in the night sky with his instruments – when WHAM!
+On the night of November 11, Tycho Brahe, a fellow who wasn't exactly known for throwing stargazing ragers, was out doing his usual thing – meticulously poking holes in the night sky with his instruments – when WHAM!
 There, in the constellation Cassiopeia, blazed a new star, brighter than Venus and about as welcome as a polka band at a funeral.
 Tycho, ever the drama-averse scientist (though with a flair for the dramatic name), dubbed it "Stella Nova," the new star.

 News of this celestial gatecrasher spread faster than a rumor about free beer at the university.
 Tycho, now a bona fide astronomical rockstar, was granted a sweet estate by Frederick II of Denmark, complete with its own private island.
 Here, on the isle of Ven, Tycho built Uraniborg, the first custom-built observatory in Europe.
 Complete with a lab in the cellar for his alchemical pursuits (because, you know, gotta keep your options open), Uraniborg became Tycho's scientific playground.